-With automation, these companies can keep track of inventory and what products/ services are the most loved.
+With automation, these companies can keep track of eCommerce inventory management and what products/ services are the most loved.
 This way they can offer discounts and shipping options based on demand to increase conversions and also improve customer loyalty.

 3. Longer sale completion cycles

 A B2B eCommerce sales cycle is as long and complicated as that of enterprise software.
 It often requires the business to meet the search needs of the B2B buyer as they conduct research, and then create multiple quotes to suit their needs and approval processes.
 This requires timely follow-ups from the business to ensure smooth nurturing till conversion.

 Here’s where a B2B eCommerce business needs a smart CRM.
-It helps them keep track of prospects and current accounts, and also makes processing large transactions easier.
+It helps them keep track of prospects and current accounts, and also makes processing large b2b transactions easier.

 4. Maintaining client relationships

-Another common challenge that most B2B eCommerce companies face is keeping their customer base engaged.
+Another common challenge that most types of B2B eCommerce companies face is keeping their B2B customer base engaged.
 They are not able to keep track of different customer accounts and their activity, often resulting in a churn or losing them to competing companies.

 By integrating CRM into the system, a B2B eCommerce company can automate client relationships.
 Based on their last activity or engagement, the company can have a follow-up strategies in place to remain at the top of their minds.

 5. Creating a user-friendly experience

 In B2B eCommerce, every customer is different and they have different purchase behaviours based on business requirements.
-Some might prefer setting up automatic purchase orders to restock inventory, while others may ask for 24 hours shipments for immediate needs.
+Some might prefer setting up automatic purchase orders to restock inventory and scale inventory management, while others may ask for 24 hours shipments for immediate needs.
 In addition, they also expect a business to offer flexible payment options for larger orders.

 Setting up a self-service system in this scenario takes care of efficient order fulfilment.
 Having to manually keep track makes things only complicated.

-To conclude it all, B2B eCommerce now needs automation.
+To conclude it all, B2B organizations now need automation.

 There are multiple business processes that can be automated.
-Right from connecting payment gateways to your ecommerce websites, marketing to supply chain optimization, technology can make it all efficient.
+Right from connecting payment gateways to your eCommerce site, marketing to supply chain optimization, technology can make it all efficient.